LeoMonrroy266/XSSDense/README.md

 # Quick Start Tutorial

-The included example dataset reproduces the complete XSSDense pipeline and serves as an installation and workflow validation test.
+The example dataset found in: https://doi.org/10.5281/zenodo.21915224 reproduces the complete XSSDense pipeline and serves as an installation and workflow validation test.

 ## Example Dataset